DigitalPublishingToolkit/NN09/md/10Rules.md

-What these baffled onlookers did not understand at the time was that the party members, who as a group primarily socialized on the internet, regarded this public infrastructure as a platform in itself, and hence instinctively aimed at making it platform neutral (see Rule 6).
+What these baffled onlookers did not understand at the time was that the party members, who as a group primarily socialized on the internet, regarded public infrastructure as a platform in itself, and hence instinctively aimed at making it platform neutral (see Rule 6).
 So the free, or more accurately ‘ticket-less’, public transport system the Pirates proposed, is effectively a non-discriminatory way of moving